discord-php/DiscordPHP-Http/README.md

 ## License

-This software is licensed under the MIT license which can be viewed in the LICENSE.md file.
+This software is licensed under the MIT license which can be viewed in the [LICENSE](LICENSE) file.

 ## Credits